-&lt;sup>1There are of course the administrative costs of the competition authority and third parties might make representations to the competition authority on the merits or otherwise of the merger.
+There are of course the administrative costs of the competition authority and third parties might make representations to the competition authority on the merits or otherwise of the merger.

-&lt;sup>2 Patrick Massey, Taking Politics Out of Mergers: A Review of Irish Experience.
+Patrick Massey, Taking Politics Out of Mergers: A Review of Irish Experience.
 6(4), Journal of Competition Law and Economics, 853-878, (2010).

-&lt;sup>3 Massey, supra note 2, at 854-856, discusses the background and the changes introduced in the Competition Act 2002 in greater detail.
+&lt;sup>4 Massey, supra note 3, at 854-856, discusses the background and the changes introduced in the Competition Act 2002 in greater detail.

-&lt;sup>4 In a small number of important cases it is true that the Minister referred a merger to the Competition Authority to prepare a report on the competitive impact of the merger, which was published.
+In a small number of important cases it is true that the Minister referred a merger to the Competition Authority to prepare a report on the competitive impact of the merger, which was published.
 However, the final decision remained with the Minister.

-&lt;sup>5 This is the Kerry case referred to below.
+This is the Kerry case referred to below.

-Competition Authority's] interpretation of the legislation has reduced the number of such notifications.
+"A striking feature of the Irish merger regime is the large volume of apparently unnecessary notifications involving mergers, which had no competition nexus with Ireland.
+There is some evidence that the decision to modify its [the Competition Authority's] interpretation of the legislation has reduced the number of such notifications.
 Nevertheless, some reform of the notification criteria may be required to further reduce unnecessary notifications."

 "Serious questions arise regarding the quality of the [Competition] Authority's analysis in a number of ... cases that raised significant competition concerns. ...
-The appeal hearing in Kerry revealed serious shortcomings in the Authority's analysis of efficiencies. ...
-The Kerry case also raised questions about the Authority's analysis in respect of countervailing buyer power, entry, and brand repositioning. ...
+The appeal hearing in Kerry revealed serious shortcomings in the Authority's analysis of efficiencies.
+The Kerry case also raised questions about the Authority's analysis in respect of countervailing buyer power, entry, and brand repositioning.
 The low prohibition rate limits the number of potential false-positive decisions.
 Three of the five cases considered here ... raise the question of possible false negatives."